 As recounted by Inez Nevy Albetta:

 There are two professional photographs, one showing the four brothers — Louis, Ralph, in the center is the Italian Consul, then Henry, and David in that order.
-I do not remember if he was from Baltimore or Washington, D.C., but remembering Mr. Grande, it was probably Washington, D.C.
+I do not remember if he was from Baltimore or Washington, D.C., but remembering Mr. Grandi, it was probably Washington, D.C.
 Charlie must have been “on the road” as they used to say.

 The second shows them with all the salesmen and factory workers, also in front of the Cumberland Macaroni Mfg.
 Co. truck.
 I am not certain, but I would assume these pictures were taken on the 15th anniversary of the factory opening, 1915, so they may be dated 1930 —1931.
-I only remember we moved to Fayette Street shortly after Mr. Grande left and I was about to become a senior at Allegany High School (1934 — 1935).
+I only remember we moved to Fayette Street shortly after Mr. Grandi left and I was about to become a senior at Allegany High School (1934 — 1935).

 As recounted by Ralph Nevy: